 Milk paint and chalk paint are decorative finishes that can seem so similar, that telling the differences between them may feel like splitting hairs.
-Both finishes are often used for creating distressed or antiqued dressers, chairs, tables, doors, and virtually any item that will take paint.
+Both finishes are often used for creating distressed or antiqued dressers, chairs, tables, doors, and virtually any item that will take paint, even mason jars.
 Both finishes generally have a matte-like feeling and, in fact, are valued as much for their texture as for their appearance.
 Unlike latex paint and particularly unlike oil-based paint, both milk paint and chalk paint have little odor and dry exceedingly fast.
 They are easy to mix and thin.
 Both milk paint and chalk paint are water-based and have a very low amount of low volatile organic compounds (VOCs).
 With all of these similarities, are there any differences between milk paints and chalk paints that govern their individual uses?
 Or are milk paints and chalk paints basically interchangeable?

 How Milk Paint and Chalk Paint Differ